audioxide/data/data/posts/20210630-funnyfarm-ix.md

 ‘A true bard.’

 They turned into the green room - a windowless box dominated by a sofa that looked and smelled like it had been dragged out of a canal.
-This mattered little to Bas and Ray O. Sunshine, who had sunk gratefully into its potent cushions and were staring unblinking at the the ceiling and the wall respectively.
+This mattered little to Bas and Ray Sunshine, who had sunk gratefully into its cushions and were staring unblinking at the the ceiling and the wall respectively.
 Theo Stone sat in the corner nursing a cup of herbal tea and reading a novel.

 ‘I’ll find Alan,’ Waltz said, and left.
 Gould went over to Stone, who didn’t look up.